ta0kira/zeolite/README.md

 - Code in Zeolite can call functions on type parameters, and `reduce` can operate on them at runtime, which makes them more like function arguments and less like "type place-holders".
+- Type parameters are not necessary in Zeolite in many situations where Java or C++ would require them.
+For example, it is common in C++ to use a template to accept an arbitrary container type, rather than having a common interface that expresses container operations.

 In Java and C++, type parameters for functions are more of a declaration to the compiler that the function relies on to-be-determined types.
 In both languages,